Join StarRocks Community on Slack

 StarRocks & ClickHouse: Function Comparison

-There are also differences in functions, performance, and application scenarios.
+There are also differences in function, performance, and application scenarios.
 ClickHouse is more suitable for scenarios with flat tables.
 If the data of TP passes through the CDC tool, the tables could be flattened in Apache Flink® and written into ClickHouse in the form of flat tables.
-StarRocks is more capable in terms of joins, and star or snowflake shcemas can be built to deal with dimensional data changes.
+StarRocks is more capable in terms of joins, and star or snowflake schemas can be built to deal with dimensional data changes.

 Flat Table or Star Schema?